 18+.
 Full T&C's apply.

-Up to $200.
-Get a 50% First Deposit Bonus at the Xbet sportsbook.
+Get up to $200 as a 50% First Deposit Bonus at the Xbet sportsbook.

 5.0